Documentation Index

 Dreams

-Cross-domain insights that connect seemingly unrelated facts.“Pattern: work stress correlates with reduced exercise frequency”Generated during daily consolidation by clustering facts across domains.
+Cross-domain insights that connect seemingly unrelated facts.“Pattern: work stress correlates with reduced exercise frequency”Generated during weekly consolidation by clustering facts across domains.
+Dreams are disabled by default — enable them in Settings > Memory.

 Write path